sixcrm/SixCRMServerless/README.md

 Invoke functions as follows: `export SLS_DEBUG=*; serverless invoke local -f createlead -p ./endpoints/createlead/success_event.json  --stage local`

+## Running unit tests

+To run unit tests execute `npm run test-unit` in the root of the project.
+Tests are also run automatically before each commit.
+You can access the code coverage report at `coverage/lcov-report/index.html`.

 ## Known Issues

 5. CC record missing from the transaction. *Confirm*